Mariana-Tek/DKouple/README.md

 A `ComponentView` is a [ViewHolder](https://developer.android.com/reference/androidx/recyclerview/widget/RecyclerView.ViewHolder?authuser=1) based view that has a 1-1 relationship with a defined `Component`.
-The `ComponentView` renders it's sub-views in a stateless fashion using the supplied `Comonent` state.
+The `ComponentView` renders it's sub-views in a stateless fashion using the supplied `Component` state.

 ```kt
 // This is an example of an implemented Component class.